Little Nightmares: Development

 With the game, the team wanted to explore the "wild extremes" of childhood.
 The game's setting, the Maw, was created as a piece of concept art "where all the worst things in the world could be left to rot".
 In keeping with the theme of childhood, the team opted against creating a powerful protagonist.
 While the gameplay has been described as stealth-based, the team prefers to describe it as "hide and seek" feeling that even the term "stealth" gives the impression of an empowered character.

 The game was originally announced by Tarsier Studios in May 2014 under the title Hunger, with no known publisher for release on PlayStation 4.
 After a teaser trailer in February 2015, nothing was heard of the project until August 2016, when Bandai Namco Entertainment announced that they had entered into a worldwide publishing agreement with Tarsier for the project, which was now re-titled Little Nightmares.
 The team opted to change the name to differentiate it from The Hunger Games series thus making it easier to search for.

 Reception

-Little Nightmares received "generally favorable" reviews, according to video game review aggregator website Metacritic.
+Little Nightmares received critical acclaim.
+Review aggregator Metacritic, which applies a weighted average to reviews on its website, reports "generally favorable" reviews.

 Cory Arnold said on Destructoid "Little Nightmares hypnotized me with ever-present suspense," and awarded it a score of 8.5/10.
 Jonathan Leack from Game Revolution gave the game a score of 3 out of 5 stars saying that "Little Nightmares appears to have a double meaning.
 On one hand, the gameplay is a nightmare, regularly testing your patience and will to push forward.
-On the other, the atmosphere and audio design prove terrifying in a way that horror friends will admire.
+On the other, the atmosphere and audio design prove terrifying in a way that horror fiends will admire.
 There's an equal amount of qualities to like and dislike, but when it comes down to it Little Nightmares succeeds at delivering on its promise of being an interesting horror game unlike anything else."